Body Language in Business

 This 55-page document covers the topic of how to read physical language signs and gestures.
 Body Language is a significant aspect of modern communications and relationships.
 Understanding the physiological and physical signs is very relevant to management and leadership.
 In every aspects of work and business, where communications can be seen and physically observed among people, understanding is key.

 Dating and Mating, Family and Parenting are relationships outside of work.
 Body language is very relevant to relationships outside of work.
 This document will also cover these non-work/-business aspects of body language.

 * Your own body language reveals your feelings and meanings to others.

 * Other people’s body language reveals their feelings and meanings to you.

 NLP is the practice of understanding how people organise their thinking, feeling, language and behaviour to produce results.
-Neurolinguistic programming provides people with a methodology to model outstanding performances achieved by leaders in their field.
-Therefore, N.L.P. is also used for personal development and for success in business
+Neurolinguistics programming provides people with a methodology to model outstanding performances achieved by leaders in their field.
+N.L.P. is utilised for personal development and business success.

 A key element of NLP is that we form our unique internal mental maps of the world.
 A product of the way we filter and perceive information through our five senses, from the world around us.

-Each individual has established their own unique mental filtering system for processing the millions of bits of data being absorbed through the senses.
-Our first mental map of the world is constituted of internal images, sounds, tactile awareness, internal sensations, tastes and smells that form as result of the neurological filtering process.
-The first mental map is called ‘First Access’.
+Every person has established their own unique mental filtering system; we process the millions of bits of data through the senses.
+The first Mental Map of the world is made of internal images, sounds, tactile awareness, internal sensations, tastes and smells.
+These form as result of the neurological filtering process.
+The first Mental Map is called ‘First Access’.

-The behavioural response that occurs as a result of neurological filtering processes and the subsequent linguistic map.
+In this section we explore behavioural response.
+Behavioural Response is a product of the neurological filtering processes and creates the subsequent linguistic map.